 It can be cheap!
 (Can even be free for 501(c)3 non-profits: apply for a Google grant.)
 You set the price per click, and the maximum daily budget.

 You also set the targeting.
 You can choose geographic location: can go whole state, by region, or even by city.
-Unless you have a race or issue of national interest (hint for political campaigns: you probably don’t, unless there’s been a Macacca or You Lie Joe Smith moment), keep your targeting local where people would care most/and search on your issue.
+Unless you have a race or issue of national interest (hint for political campaigns: you probably don’t, unless there’s been a You Lie Joe Smith moment), keep your targeting local where people would care most/and search on your issue.

 You set the keywords – which terms your ad will show up under.
 Advertise on your chosen issues, your name, your opponent’s name, common misspellings.
 If your name is something common like “Joe Smith”, this may be the only way to get your campaign to show up well on Google searches.